... that Fabulous Furry Robot World

 Perhaps that was so.
 Jack didn't know, but he could run from Gavin, and as he charged with the letter opener, Jack simply stepped over and jumped out the window.

-It was suicide, he wasn't wearing his rocket jacket or emergency balloon bag, and suicide had been voted out, which meant - Rescue.
+He wasn't wearing his rocket jacket or emergency balloon bag, which meant - rescue.
 On a high ledge, a robot gargoyle shook off its verdigris, sprouted gossamer wing blades and jetted down, seizing Jack with griffin claws.
 It soared through the wind channels of the upper city and down to the lower streets.

 Jack's thoughts rushed with the wind tearing at his hair transplant.
-He was marked for heaven and logic dictated that the religious beliefs of the society he lived in were a delusion.
+Logic dictated that the religious beliefs of society were a delusion.
 A bronze letter opener through the brain wasn't a heavenly idea, and Gavin's reaction to the numbers had been psychotic.
 He thought of the light fixture trying to strangle him, and it occurred to him that any other marked man would've died shaving, when the robot shaver slashed his throat.
-If it weren't for the fact he was a peculiar person he'd be dead.
+If it weren't for the fact that he was a peculiar person, he'd be dead.

 “Eye scan verified.
 You're being held in custody,” it said.
 “Violation of state referendum 100555.”